bitshares/bitshares.github.io-old/technology/delegated-proof-of-stake-consensus.md

 4. **Committee Members** are elected positions that have the power to propose changes to the blockchain parameters.
 This position is not paid.
 5. **Infrastructure Members** are paid by the blockchain to perform needed development.
 All infrastructure spending must be directly approved by the voting Members and has a hard-coded spending limit.

-New in DPOS 2.0 is the complete configurability of the blockchain.
+New in DPOS 2.0 is the ability dynamically configure all properties of the blockchain.
 Everything from transaction sizes, fees, block sizes, and block intervals are dynamic and can be adjusted by the Committee Members to account for changing technologies and load.
 There are no hard-coded magic numbers in the blockchain which makes DPOS 2.0 adaptable and resilient.

 DPOS 1.0 hardcoded 101 delegates to produce blocks.
 Some people felt this was too many, others too few.
 One thing we knew for sure is that 101 is probably not the right number and so under DPOS 2.0 the stakeholders now have full control over how many block producers, committee members, and infrastructure members they wish to elect.